 NEMO Science Museum is a waterfront and boat-like, a science museum.
-It is situated between the Oosterdokseiland and the Kattenburg, in the Oosterdokseiland and the Kattenburg.
+It is between the Oosterdokseiland and the Kattenburg, in the Oosterdokseiland and the Kattenburg.
 You will find it in the Amsterdam-Centrum borough.
 To get here, we suggest that you use a boat.

-Europe is a very unique continent.
+Europe is a unique continent.
 It is the only one without a desert and also boasts of numerous species of flora and fauna.
 You can never visit any European city without devoting a bit of your time to peek at the animals in the zoo.

 At this Artis zoo, you will come across animals of all kinds.
 These include the elephants, zebras, chimps, and so much more.
 It also incorporates the planetarium and aquarium.
-The former teaches you about matters space whereas the latter is for matters marine life.
+The former teaches you about matters space whereas the latter is for things marine life.

 The Oude Church